 Who We Are

 Simpson Bradley – Discovery of Self facilitator and project developer.
 As a musician Simpson was a member of the hip hop/rap group Street Kingz and branched out into solo projects with his own brand of “street pop” often taking his music and positive messages to youth – whether in his home town in Minnesota or to neighborhoods like Compton in LA.
-An avid student of science, philosophy and life on the leading edges, to bring messages, Simpson works on the cutting-edge of both to bring messages of greater capacities and possibilities for humans as individuals and the Big Collective.
+An avid student of science, philosophy and life on the leading edges, to bring messages of greater capacities and possibilities for humans as individuals and the Big Collective.
 Through his podcast, teaching and speaking, Simpson’s passion for promoting new optimistic realities cuts across ages and cultural identifications.
 Simpson went through Discovery of Self in 1997 when he was 17, and has been applying its principles ever since

 Dina Kunin – Program Development Dina is a motivator, harmonious dog trainer and a Reiki healer.
 She has a passion for natural medicine and helping people learn about alternative options available for their health and wellbeing.
 Dina focuses on bringing balance and harmony to canines and their families.
 It is proven that animals have a very high level of intelligence, and she works to assist people in understanding and relating to their animal partners.
 Dina spends a great deal of time outdoors with her best friend Pharoah, (her dog), and is currently developing an exciting line of dog toys.
 In all of her work her goal is to create a greater awareness of and access to our capacities for health, and whole interconnected living – with all of life.